-- Writing and communicating reports for the public and other stakeholders in a fair, balanced and understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate. - Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand. - Reporting at least annually on performance, value for money and stewardship of resources to stakeholders in a timely and understandable way. - Ensuring Councillors and senior management own the results reported. - Ensuring robust arrangements for assessing the extent to which the principles contained in this Framework have been applied and publishing the results on this assessment, including an action plan for improvement and evidence to demonstrate good governance (the annual governance statement). - Ensuring that this Framework is applied to jointly managed or shared service organisations as appropriate. - Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other, similar organisations. - Ensuring that recommendations for corrective action made by external audit are acted upon. - Ensuring an effective internal audit service with direct access to Councillors is in place, providing assurance with regard to
+- The key processes and arrangements Sandwell Council has in place to demonstrate compliance with the principles of good governance - Writing and communicating reports for the public and other stakeholders in a fair, balanced and understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate. - Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand. - Reporting at least annually on performance, value for money and stewardship of resources to stakeholders in a timely and understandable way. - Ensuring Councillors and senior management own the results reported. - Ensuring robust arrangements for assessing the extent to which the principles contained in this Framework have been applied and publishing the results on this assessment, including an action plan for improvement and evidence to demonstrate good governance (the annual governance statement). - Ensuring that this Framework is applied to jointly managed or shared service organisations as appropriate. - Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other, similar organisations. - Ensuring that recommendations for corrective action made by external audit are acted upon. - Ensuring an effective internal audit service with direct access to Councillors is in place, providing assurance with regard to governance arrangements and that recommendations are acted upon. - Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations.

 - Website reports on actions completed and decisions taken and provides access to the information on which decisions were made.
-Stakeholders are kept informed of future plans of the council and asked to become involved through the completion of consultation exercises. - Annual reports produced by the various committee's and are available on the council website. - The Statement of Accounts is available through the council website.
+Stakeholders are kept informed of future plans of the council and asked to become involved through the completion of consultation exercises. - Annual reports produced by the various committees and are available on the council website. - The Statement of Accounts is available through the council website.
 The public is able to inspect the councils accounts and discuss them with external auditors in advance of them providing their opinion on robustness. - An Annual Governance Statement (AGS) is published with the Statement of Accounts.
-The AGS provides an accurate representation of the corporate governance arrangements and highlights areas where improvements are required and the action plan in place to address this which is monitored by the Audit and Risk Assurance Committee. - Service support agreement with Sandwell Children's Trust stipulates requirements of the Trust to operate within this framework. - Service Delivery Contract with the Trust sets out the respective responsibilities and accountabilities of the council and the Trust. - External Auditors provide an annual report (ISA 260- Report to Those Charged with Governance) which gives a conclusion on the council's arrangements to secure economy, efficiency and effectiveness in its use of resources. - Internal audit complies with the Public Sector Internal Audit Standards.
+The AGS provides an accurate representation of the corporate governance arrangements and highlights areas where improvements are required and the action plan in place to address this which is monitored by the Audit and Risk Assurance Committee. - Service support agreement with Sandwell Children's Trust stipulates requirements of the Trust to operate within this framework. - Service Delivery Contract with the Trust sets out the respective responsibilities and accountabilities of the council and the Trust. - External Auditors provide an annual report (ISA 260- Report to Those Charged with Governance) which gives a conclusion on the council's arrangements to secure economy, efficiency and effectiveness in its use of resources. - Internal audit complies with the Public Sector Internal Audit Standards. - Annual Internal Audit Report with opinion from the Head of Internal Audit. - · Assessment against CIPFA's role of the Head of Internal Audit - Action plans resulting from review reports (internal audit, external audit, peer reviews, third party reviews), a named officer is given responsibility for completion and progress is monitored by the appropriate committee or senior officer. - The corporate risk management policy and strategy sets out the processes in place to manage risk across partnerships and the roles and responsibilities of officers and Councillors in this respect.